MicrosoftDocs/playfab-docs/playfab-docs/features/analytics/reports/daily-ab-test-kpi-report.md

 ## Overview

-The daily A/B test KPI (Key Performance Indicators) report shows the outcome of an A/B test, broken down by A and B buckets.
+The Daily A/B test KPI (Key Performance Indicators) report shows the outcome of an A/B test, broken down by A and B buckets.

 ![Daily A/B Test KPI Report Table](media/tutorials/daily-ab-test-kpi-report-table.png)